MadJlzz/unity3d-dependencies-management/README.md

+# Repository Archived

+This repository has been archived.
+It means that I won't continue to update nor fix bugs.
+It has been really usefull back in time when Unity didn't had a way to handle packages for creating easily libraries for our games.

+For more informations around Unity's package manager, the documentation is available [here](https://docs.unity3d.com/Manual/upm-ui.html).

 # Unity3D dependencies management

 `./manageDependencies.sh` is a simple Nuget wrapper script wrote in shell that allow to retrieve dependencies without using Visual Studio.